gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

       in a non-renegable way.

-   A DTLS/SCTP endpoint that fulfills the above conditions and have received a Ready_To_Close message SHALL initiate closing of the older DTLS connection by sending a DTLS close_notify and when having received the close_notify terminate the DTLS connection and expunge the associated security context and SCTP-AUTH key.
-Note that it is not required for a DTLS/SCTP implementation that has received a Ready_To_Close messsage to send that message itself when it fulfills.
-However, in some situation both endpoints will fulfill the conditions close enough in time that both endpoints will send its Ready_To_Close, that works as both endpoints will then initiate DTLS close_notify and terminate the DTLS connections.
+   A DTLS/SCTP endpoint that fulfills the above conditions and have received a Ready_To_Close message SHALL initiate closing of this DTLS connection by sending a DTLS close_notify and when having received the close_notify terminate the DTLS connection and expunge the associated security context and SCTP-AUTH key.
+Note that it is not required for a DTLS/SCTP implementation that has received a Ready_To_Close messsage to send that message itself when it fulfills the condistions.
+However, in some situation both endpoints will fulfill the conditions close enough in time that both endpoints will send its Ready_To_Close prior to receiving the indication from its peer, that works as both endpoints will then initiate DTLS close_notify and terminate the DTLS connections upon the reception of the peers close_notify.

    SCTP implementations exposing APIs like {{RFC6458}} fulfilling these conditions requires draining the SCTP association of all